juntaochen1/juntaochen1.github.io/_pages/experience.md

 Education
 ------
 - Doctor of Philosophy, Department of Electrical and Computer Engineering, New York University, USA, 2014 - 2020.
-- Bachalor of Engineering, Department of Electrical Engineering, Central South University, China, 2010 - 2014.
+- Bachalor of Engineering, Department of Electrical Engineering and Automation, Central South University, China, 2010 - 2014.

 Selected Talks
 ------